Kady Sandel Review: What Is Her Floating Agency Model?

 What Is Kady Sandel’s Aventive Academy?

-Kady Sandel’s Aventive Academy is a training platform.
-It helps students start or transition from freelancing to the floating agency model.
-There Academy offers workshops, webinars, and the Fully Booked Designer Program.
+Kady Sandel’s Aventive Academy is a freelancing - to - agency training platform.
+It helps students to the floating agency model.
+The Academy offers workshops, webinars, and the Fully Booked Designer Program.
 These tackle the business model, profit margin optimization, marketing, and automation.

 Follow Me